-from-chan is the channel where the packet is received.
+from-chan is the radio channel where the packet is received.
+Must be a number.

 to-chan is the channel where the packet is to be re-transmitted.
+Must be a number.

 aliases is an alias pattern for digipeating ONCE.
 Anything matching this pattern is effectively treated like WIDE1-1.
 'MYCALL' for the receiving channel is an implied member of this list.